jalenjackson/zombie-manager-consumer/README.md

 Features:

 - You can create new locations
+- See how many zombies are in each location
 - When creating a new location, you can move zombies to the new location at the same time you are creating it
 - You can move zombies to any location by dragging and dropping
 - You can delete any location